Enforcement action against man staying in East Coast Park shelter was 'last resort': NParks

 Subsequently, during Singapore's COVID-19 Phase 2 (Heightened Alert) period from the middle to end of 2021, Chan was seen staying at the East Coast Park shelter, despite it being cordoned off and closed to the public.

-This led to him being issued with six composition notices from December 2021 to April 2022.
+This led to him being issued six composition notices from December 2021 to April 2022.

 "Chan was not cooperative, was hostile towards the officers who spoke to him, and had also splashed a pail of water on a security officer who was patrolling the park," said NParks and MSF.